Local Human Resources

 Will my evaluation be done just by my manager or by others?

-Your manager is responsible for conducting the performance appraisal and submitting the final forms.
+Your manager is responsible for conducting the performance appraisal and signing off on the final evaluation.
 However, managers are encouraged to seek input from others that you may collaborate with or support in performing your job duties.
-In addition, it is recommended that your manager’s manager review all completed forms prior to performance discussions being held.
+In addition, the second-level manager is expected to review all the appraisals prior to performance discussions being held.

 What if I’m not sure about my manager’s goals and expectations for me?